 Developing your Observer Self requires a couple of steps.
 First, recognise you have an Observer Self that is currently latent.
 Then expect it to show up.
 Initially it won’t.
 Keep focusing on it.
 Say to yourself, “Observer Self”, I expect you to show up.”
 Eventually it will, albeit briefly.
 You will have a moment when you’re aware that you’re sliding into triggered behaviour… then it’s gone.
 But over time that moment will get longer.
 It’s like a doorway slowly getting wider.

 Once you start to observe this feedback you’re in a position to change it.
-I won’t go into that here.
-Check out my emotional toolkits and Ascension toolkits for lots of stuff on reprogramming your beliefs.
 But be warned: your feedback loop will ask you to step out of your comfort zone and to value yourself.
 Those two things might—just might—be the “two things in life” that John Hiatt forgot.

 Image: Aura by pHotosHoOx on Flickr.